FREE TESTS

 • Capitalize the first word of every sentence.

-• Ex: Nice weather today, isn’t it?
+• Example: Nice weather today, isn’t it?

-• Capitalize titles of media (e.g., films, books, TV shows)
+• Capitalize titles of media (e.g., films, books, TV shows).

 • Capitalize official titles only if they immediately precede the person they describe.